AICDEV/butt-lock/README.md

 -   --recovery (path to the buttlock_recovery file) it will be generated if you run encryption
 -   -- replace (just for encryption) if you wish that buttlock will create a encrypted copy of your file, simply add copy as argument (it also the default value).
 If you set replace as argument, buttlock will override all your files with the encrypted outpu. be careful!.

-Example call to encrypt file
+Example call to encrypt files and override

 ```ascii
 python3 main.py --mode=encrypt --dir ./temp --replace replace